 Olympic National Park is said to be three parks in one, offering visitors a chance to see rainforests, glaciated mountains and the longest stretch of undisturbed coastal wilderness in the lower 48.
 Full of wonder and amazement around every corner, Olympic National Park’s natural beauty stuns all who explore this UNESCO World Heritage Site.
-While I personally think the entire park is underrated, one area that gets less popularity than it should is the 73 miles of coastal wilderness of Olympic.
+While I personally think the entire park is underrated and an amazing place to explore and hike each week, one area that gets less popularity than it should is the 73 miles of coastal wilderness of Olympic.

 Best seen during low tide, the Washington Coast’s Olympic beaches give those who make the drive west access to some of the wildest and most beautiful beaches in the world.
 These beaches are not for sunbathing, but for exploring tide pools, beach combing, backpacking, and hiking along the Pacific Ocean.
 Home to awesome sunsets, incredible history and hidden secrets, making the Olympic Coast your weekend or vacation destination is one of the best choices you can make.
 Don’t believe me, discover these 7 amazing locations!
 Also, take some time to thank CoastSavers for keeping the beaches clean.

 Highlights: Point of the Arches

 Hike Info: A long drive from most of the world, the distance to Shi Shi Beach and Point of the Arches is one of the most memorable and gorgeous beaches in the world.
 Home to world class scenery that make every picture look like something out of National Geographic, visitors experiences views of sea stacks, rock formations, tide pools, eagles and the occasional whale sighting.
 At eight miles round trip, with just 200 feet of elevation gain, this trail is family-friendly and one of the beach iconic beach hikes in the National Park Service.